• Facebook

 This Palace off the Corso Palladio holds a museum about the life and work of the famous architect.
 Designed by the man itself, the insides are ornately decorated and feature some pretty fireplaces as well as coffered ceilings with paintings of monumental battle scenes.

-Apart from that, you’ll find models of various local buildings Palladio designed and some interactive displays about architecture and aesthetics.
+Apart from that, there are models of various local buildings Palladio designed and some interactive displays about architecture and aesthetics.
 The individual entrance fee is 8€.
 Check the opening times here.

 Vicenza Cathedral